Murri (condiment): Preparation

 Murri recipe from Kitab al-Tabikh by al-Baghdadi.
 MS Ayasofya 3710.

 Traditionally, murrī production was undertaken annually in households at the end of March and continued over a period of 90 days.
 The first step in the process involved creating a fermented starter called budhaj or budhaq.
 This entailed mixing water and raw barley to form a dough, then wrapping the dough in fig leaves which are left to sit for 40 days.
 During this time a variety of different surface molds, bacteria, yeasts, and microorganisms ferment within the dough cake.
 The dough is then left to dry, ground and mixed with water, salt, and usually additional flour.
 It is then left to ferment for another 40 days in a warm place.
-The resulting dark mahoghany brown paste, mixed with water to form a liquid, is murrī.
+The resulting dark mahogany brown paste, mixed with water to form a liquid, is murrī.

 A fast method for preparing murrī is to mix 2 parts barley flour to one part salt and make a loaf that is baked in the oven until hard and then pounded into crumbs to soak in water for a day and a night.
 This mixture, known as the first murri, is then strained and set aside.
 Then, raisins, carob, dill, fennel, nigella, sesame, anise, mace, citron leaf, and pine seed milk are boiled with water and strained.
 The second murri is then added to the first, and boiled until thickened.

 Murrī mixed with milk was known as kamakh.